Skip to main content

 The existing owners should be able to provide financial records which detail the company’s assets, turnover and profits, and will usually be able to give an indication of future potential.
 Carrying out further research of your own will help you understand its value in the marketplace too.
 For example, does it have a distinctive brand – and is that for a good reason or a bad one?

-It’s a good idea to get the help of an expert with experience in valuing businesses, to help you make a sound decision on how much to offer.
+It’s a good idea to get the help of an expert who has experience in valuing businesses, to help you make a sound decision on how much to offer.

 Learn more